 The following templates can be used as necessary based on specific circumstances, as laid out in the guidance provided.
 The appropriate template should be selected based on the sensitivity and amount of personal information being disclosed; the nature of the relationship with the person/entity receiving the information; and the country the information is being sent to.
 See the guide above for more details, or seek direct advice as required.

-Advice on verifying student identity when providing personal information (available to University staff on request)
+Advice on verifying student identity when providing personal information is available to University staff on request.
+Please contact:

 The New Zealand Privacy Commissioner website, including general privacy information and advice, and free online privacy e-learning modules.